Ojself/mmmhhh/README.md

 #### I'm seeing server-side runtime errors when loading a page after updating my fork.
 What do I do?
 > Navigate to `/admin/configuration` and click "Clear Cache."
 If this doesn't help, [open an issue](https://github.com/sambecker/exif-photo-blog/issues/new).

-#### Why aren't my Fujifilm simulations importing alongside EXIF data?
-> Fujifilm simulation data is stored in vendor-specific Makernote binaries embedded in EXIF data.
-Under certain circumstances an intermediary may strip out this data.
-For instance, there is a known issue on iOS where editing an image, e.g., cropping it, causes Makernote data loss.
-If your simulation data appears to be missing, try importing the original file as it was stored by the camera.
-Additionally, if you can confirm the simulation mode on camera, you can then edit the photo record and manually select it.

 #### Why do my images appear flipped/rotated incorrectly?
 > For a number of reasons, only EXIF orientations: 1, 3, 6, and 8 are supported.
 Orientations 2, 4, 5, and 7—which make use of mirroring—are not supported.